jhstatewide/mcp-external-expert-server/README.md

 # MCP Delegate Server

-An MCP (Model Context Protocol) server that allows a primary coding model to delegate sub-tasks to a secondary "helper" model.
+An MCP (Model Context Protocol) server that allows a primary LLM to delegate sub-tasks to a secondary "helper" model.

+Think of it like "phone a friend" - when the primary model needs help with planning, critique, or reasoning, it can call the helper model for assistance.

 ## Purpose

 This server enables:
-- Fast primary coding models (e.g., Qwen3 Coder) to delegate planning, critique, testing, and explanation tasks
+- Primary LLMs (e.g., Qwen3 Coder, Claude, GPT-4, etc.) to delegate planning, critique, testing, and explanation tasks
 - Avoids unloading/cache loss on the primary `llama-server`
 - Supports routing to Ollama or OpenAI-compatible endpoints
 - Configurable via environment variables